Obstructing? Need Help Now!

 1. Lie on your back.

-2. Place a pillow at each side by your waist, so you can rest your elbows on them.
+2. Place a pillow at each side of your waist, so you can rest your elbows on it.

 3. Slowly allow the full surface of your hands and fingers to sink into the front of your abdomen, one on each side, like they are sinking into moist clay (30 seconds).